michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 * CAGGs are based on hypertables, being able to make use of their features.
 Since data are stored in the table, data in CAGG might be modified manually using regular SELECT, UDPATE, DELETE statements

 ## Configuring LTSS to Export Energy Sensors
+LTSS writes all data into a single table: `public.ltss`.
+Since the `public` schema is set in `search_path` by default, the table can be referenced without a schema name (ltss).
 Once LTSS is installed, configure it to export all sensors you need to TimescaleDB.

-It's important to know that LTSS writes all data into a single table.
-So, at the end, you likely will publish not only energy data, but also temperatures and humidity, HA system metrics like CPU or Storage usage.
+While this article covers energy only, it's expected that later on, you will publish more sensors like temperatures and humidity, HA system metrics like CPU or Storage usage.

 Configuration of LTSS typically involves selecting the appropriate sensors in the integration’s configuration in configuration.yaml, for example: